ripienaar/piper/README.md

 Like patchbay it has two basic modes of operation, either multi consumer and multi producer or a work queue style multi producer to a load shared group of consumers.

-Like patchbay the publisher will block until there are consumers.
+Like patchbay the publisher will block until there are consumers, by default it will give up after 1 hour, you can adjust this using `--timeout 5m` for example.

 ## Multi Producer to Multi Consumer